Supercharge Your Stained Glass Creativity

-I was inspired by a beautiful photograph of Opuntia in bloom, so set about to render it in applique.
+I was inspired by a beautiful photograph of Opuntia in bloom, and wanted render it in stained glass applique.
 The petals presented a problem, as they showed a wide gradation from intense yellow-orange at the bases to papery white towards the distal edge.
 I also wanted some striking texture in the petals.
 We had on hand some rippled Youghiogheny Laburnum obtained in a boxed assortment, but it was nearly devoid of color.

 Well here we go again with your wonderful choice of glass.
 That’s one of the most difficult things to teach – building up an eye for the qualities of each individual sheet of glass, and how to apply your chosen glass to good effect in a panel.
 I also like the fact that you use paint to enhance the overall effect in a subtle manner.

 With glass designs, one of the main concerns is always the balance of darkness and light – sometimes you want to minimise it, at other times (like here) it’s good to make the contrast really dramatic.
-What that does in this instance is to make the flowers seem wonderfully delicate and emphasises the vigourous growth around them.
-Love it, thanks for posting it on the site.
+What that does in this instance is to make the flowers seem wonderfully delicate and emphasises the vigorous growth around them.

 The theme of this church window is based upon marriage, unity and the gifts of the Holy Spirit.
 The interlocking rings and the rising columns represent spiritual and physical union, growth, and the journey of a relationship.
 The rich coloured areas which branch out at the top of the window reflect on blossoming love and companionship.
 In the blue vertical stripes there are words that rain down upon the rings which spell out the twelve gifts of the Holy Spirit.

 I have used various techniques in the fabrication of this windows including acid etching, painting, staining, enamelling and kiln forming.

 Other examples of my work can be found on my web site www.alandavisglass.co.uk